-Biggar Gasworks Museum is an industrial time capsule as it still contains everything that was used to make coal gas for the town and surrounding district.
+Biggar Gasworks Museum is an industrial time capsule, preserving the buildings and machinery that were used to make coal gas for the town and surrounding district for over 130 years.

 The World's first public gas company, the Gas Light and Coke Company of London, was set up in 1812 to provide gas for both street lighting and private householders.
 It was a great success and the gas industry grew rapidly.

 In 1973, when natural gas from the North Sea came to Biggar, the works closed down.
 However, unlike other gasworks it was not demolished.
-Instead, it has been preserved for future generations by Historic Buildings and Monuments and the National Museums of Scotland.
-Biggar Gasworks is part of the Biggar Museums Trust.
+Cared for by Historic Environment Scotland, the museum survives as a vital record of our industrial past, saved for future generations.

-Summer only, 1st July – 30 September, Saturday & Sunday,
+Summer only, 1st April – 30 September, Saturday & Sunday and special Steam Days.

 1 pm – 5 pm (last admission 30 minutes prior to closing), free admission (except on Steam Days).